mauricecyril/Anycubic-4MAX-PRO/README.md

 # Anycubic-4MAX-PRO
-Settings and Notes Related to the Anycubic 4Max Pro 3D Printer
+Settings and Notes Related to the Anycubic 4Max Pro 3D Printer.

 # Ultimaker Cura 4.4 Settings for the Anycubic 4Max Pro
 If "Origin at Center" is checked when slicing the printer seems to print off the printbed and in the lower left quadrant.
 Recommendation is to keep this setting unchecked.